STBoyden/project-triangle/README.md

 Please excuse any "bad Rust" as I am new to the language, but I am improving by working on this project, no matter how painful and annoying it can be working with Rust.

+## Building and Running
+If you haven't got Rust, install Rust [https://rustup.rs](here).

+Once Rust is installed or if you already have it installed, clone this repository using `git` or download the zip file and simple run `./make.sh --release` to build the the release build.
+The binary for your OS should then be in `target/release/`.